hyperboloide/lk/README.md

 go install github.com/hyperboloide/lk/lkgen
 ```

-See the usage bellow on how to use it:
+See the usage bellow on how to use it (or enter `lkgen --help-long`):

 ```
 usage: lkgen [<flags>] <command> [<args> ...]